What Type of Magnesium is Best for Sleep?

 Combatting Anxiety with Magnesium

-Anxiety is the most widespread mental health disorder globally and is frequently connected to sleeping problems.
+Anxiety being the most widespread mental health disorder globally is frequently connected to sleeping problems.
 Excess worry and fear make it harder to fall asleep and stay asleep through the night.
 Sleep deprivation can worsen anxiety, spurring a negative cycle involving insomnia and anxiety disorders.

 That said, could magnesium be an effective remedy?